-BrainsWay is a leader in advanced noninvasive neurostimulation treatments for mental health disorders.
+BrainsWay is a leader in advanced non-invasive neurostimulation treatments for mental health disorders.
 The Company is advancing neuroscience with its proprietary Deep Transcranial Magnetic Stimulation (Deep TMSTM) platform technology to improve health and transform lives.
 The Company has obtained from the U.S. Food and Drug Administration (FDA) three cleared indications backed by pivotal studies demonstrating clinically proven efficacy.
-Current indications include MDD (Major Depressive Disorder), obsessive-compulsive disorder (OCD), and smoking addiction.
+Current indications include MDD (Major Depressive Disorder), obsessive- compulsive disorder (OCD), and smoking addiction.

 The Company received its first commercial Deep TMS product received clearance from the FDA in 2013, for the treatment of MDD in adult patients who have failed to achieve satisfactory improvement from anti-depressant medication.
-In April 2021, the Company received FDA clearance for a shorter innovative MDD treatment and in August 2021, the Company received an additional clearance from the FDA for expansion of the existing MDD clearance to include the noninvasive treatment of anxiety symptoms.
+In April 2021, the Company received FDA clearance for a shorter innovative MDD treatment and in August 2021, the Company received an additional clearance from the FDA for expansion of the existing MDD clearance to include the non-invasive treatment of anxiety symptoms.

-The Company received a clearance from the FDA in August 2020, for use of its Deep TMS system as an aid in short-term smoking cessation in adults.
+The Company received de novo clearance from the FDA in August 2018 for use of its Deep TMS an adjunct therapy for adult patients suffering from OCD, and a clearance from the FDA in August 2020 for use of its Deep TMS system as an aid in short-term smoking cessation in adults.